Let’s take a moment to look back at a few of the top stories and our collective successes that transpired this year in parks and recreation.

 The NRPA Young Professional Network (YPN) is back with information on the importance of training and certification for youth sports coaches.

-A few weeks ago, Danielle Taylor, traveled to Charlotte, North Carolina to visit Lincoln Heights Neighborhood Park, NRPA’s 2014 Parks Build Community (PBC) project.
-Learn why this site will be a lesson in the importance of park access.
+Danielle Taylor, traveled to Charlotte, North Carolina to visit Lincoln Heights Neighborhood Park, NRPA’s Parks Build Community (PBC) project.
+Learn why this site proved to be a lesson in the importance of park access.

 Each month, as you crack the spine of a fresh Parks & Recreation Magazine, we hope the experience is both exciting and familiar.